Wellness Exams and Preventive Care

-Flea, tick, and heartworm prevention all year round (Revolution for cats, Vectra and Heartgard for Dogs; for more information on Heartworm disease, click here).
+Flea, tick, and heartworm prevention all year round (Revolution for cats, Interceptor and Heartgard Plus for Dogs; for more information on Heartworm disease, click here).
 If your pet hasn't been on prevention, they must be tested before beginning it.

 Rabies vaccinations (For more information on Rabies, click here)

 Maintaining good oral health (for more information on Dental Health, click here)